Located at the southeast corner of Pearl and Drake roads, the Community Garden is a joint project between the city and Southwest

-A total of 64 plots measuring 8 feet by 4 feet are available to Strongsville residents and employees of Southwest General.
+A total of 65 plots measuring 8 feet by 4 feet are available to Strongsville residents and employees of Southwest General.
 Cost is $25 each.
 Plots are limited to one per family.
-Each gardener is asked to plant one row for the Strongsville Emergency Food Bank.

 Growing Strong Together

 Successful community gardens rely on teamwork -- maintaining your own plot and helping with upkeep of the garden as a whole.
-Everyone who rents a garden plot is asked to volunteer with another aspect of the garden, like weeding, mulching paths, maintaining the tools or delivering fresh produce to the Strongsville Food Bank.
+Everyone who rents a garden plot is asked to volunteer with another aspect of the garden, like weeding, mulching paths and maintaining the tools.

 Each gardener will receive one key to the garden.
 There is a $10 replacement fee for lost keys.